-11. TAX
+10. TAX

-The Company has not recorded a liability for any uncertain tax positions pursuant to the provisions of ASC 740, Income Taxes, as of June 30, 2014 and December 31, 2013.
+The Company has not recorded a liability for any uncertain tax positions pursuant to the provisions of ASC 740, Income Taxes, as of September 30, 2014 and December 31, 2013.

 In the normal course of business, the Company is subject to examination by federal and certain state, local and foreign tax regulators.
-As of June 30, 2014 and December 31, 2013, the Company has yet to file any tax returns and therefore is not yet subject to examination.
+As of September 30, 2014, the Company had filed tax returns and therefore is subject to examination.
+As of December 31, 2013, the Company had not yet filed any tax returns and therefore was not yet subject to examination.

 The Company's taxable income for each period is an estimate and will not be finally determined until the Company files its tax return for each year.
 Therefore, the final taxable income, and the taxable income earned in each period and carried forward for distribution in the following period, may be different than this estimate.
-The estimated tax character of dividends declared for the six month period ended June 30, 2014 was as follows:
+The estimated tax character of dividends declared for the nine month period ended September 30, 2014 was as follows:

-Ordinary Income \$ 5,930 Return of capital
+Ordinary income \$11,886 Retum of capital \$

-12. SUBSEQUENT EVENTS
+11. SUBSEQUENT EVENTS